KnoP-01/rapid-for-vim/README.md

 * syntax highlighting,
 * indenting,
 * concealing of structure values (e.g. MoveJ \* v2500...),
+* completion of words from EIO.cfg or custom files,
 * support for commentary [vimscript #3695][7], matchit [vimscript #39][8] and matchup [vimscript #5624][11],
 * mappings and settings to navigate through code in a backup folder structure,